Illinois Online Lottery

 Between thousands of retailers around the state and online sales options, buying a ticket for a number of lotto games is easy.
 Anyone in the state who is at least 18 years of age, whether an Illinois resident or not, can play.

+And as of November 2021, it is possible to play certain fast-play games online.
 Illinois Lottery offers a menu of draw-style and instant-win games but offers tickets for popular multi-state games as well.
 On this page, we’ll explain all the various types of games and how to play them.

 In addition, we’ll highlight what to do if you win, how to get help with play if you need it and go over a little bit of how the lottery came to be in Illinois.
-With all the information on here, you’ll be ready to maximize your enjoyment of playing the lottery.
+With all the information here, you’ll be ready to maximize your enjoyment of playing the lottery.

 Some of the most popular lottery games to play are run by the Multi-State Lottery Association office.
 These are draw-style games that offer the biggest jackpots in the country, including:

-Mega Millions and Powerball both have an option to add a multiplier to your ticket for an extra dollar.
+Mega Millions and Powerball both have the option to add a multiplier to your ticket for an extra dollar.
 The benefit of doing this is it can make your non-jackpot prizes worth more.
 The value of the multiplier fluctuates from drawing to drawing.

-For example, matching three numbers in Mega Millions without the “Megaplier” pays $10.
+For example, matching three numbers in Mega Millions without the “MegaPlier” pays $10.
 However, matching three numbers with the “MegaPlier” can be worth $20 to $50, depending on which multiple comes up in the drawing.
 Note that you can’t pay more for a bigger multiplier.
 Also, buying the multiplier doesn’t improve your chances of winning.
 The multiplier doesn’t apply if you win the progressive jackpot, either.

-As soon as the machine dispenses your ticket, you can find out whether or not it’s a winner.
+As soon as the screen or machine dispenses your ticket, you can find out whether or not it’s a winner.
 Prizes include progressive jackpots soaring into the six-figure range and the games refresh every two minutes.